tkeskita/smoothMesh/README.md

 - `-totalMinFreeze` option causes mesh points on all edges shorter than `-minEdgeLength` to freeze, even if edge length would increase in smoothing (default false).
 This option is useful to keep boundary layers in the mesh unmodified, and smooth the large cells only, if the special boundary layer related options below are not used.

-- `-writeInterval` option writes mesh at the interval of given number of iterations, e.g. value 10 causes write every tenth iteration (default value 0).
+- `-writeInterval` option writes mesh at the interval of given number of iterations, e.g. value 10 causes write every tenth iteration (default value is same as `centroidalIters`).

 ### Quality constraint options